 The 16 bit camera has 4.2m pixels of resolution.
 With large pixels there is rarely any need to select binning even when looking at very low light levels.
 The fully motor driven sample stage optimises the distance between camera and sample each time giving maximum resolution and sensitivity.

 The XT4 comes with LED gantry rack and epi white LED lighting, optional UV or blue transilluminator and visible light converter.
 It is simple and cost effective to fit epi UV, blue, green, red or IR lighting either at time of purchase or later.
+The new HI-LED G:BOX range has an advanced lighting gantry for your red, green, blue, IR fluorescence imaging applications.
 There is a seven position motor driven filter wheel.
 The entire system is fully motor driven with lens feedback, filter wheel, lighting, sample stage and exposure time, all controlled, regulated and optimised through the powerful GeneSys acquisition software.

 The XT4 has enough resolution to cope with 2D gels, even some microscope slides can be imaged in detail with this flexible system.
 For DIGE samples an edge illumination unit can be fitted to give the best results.